-For Live Upgrade, if the alternative root environment also has a zone, you cannot install vrtsodm.
-You must remove the vrtsodm package first then install the Storage Foundation product.
+For Live Upgrade, if the alternative root environment also has a zone, you cannot install VRTSodm.
+You must remove the VRTSodm package first then install the Storage Foundation product on the alternate boot environment.
 After you reboot the alternative root, you can install VRTSodm.